 Chicago Community Trust, as Trustee of the Cboe Empowers Fund, has established a scholarship program to assist current high school seniors attending a Chicago Public or Private High School and current undergraduates who graduated from a Chicago Public or Private High School.

-The program is administered by Scholarship America®, the nation’s largest designer and manager of scholarship, tuition assistance, and other education support programs for corporations, foundations, associations, and individuals.
+The program is administered by Scholarship America®, the nation’s largest designer and manager of scholarships and other education support programs for corporations, foundations, associations, and individuals.
 Eligibility for individual programs is determined at the sole discretion of the sponsor, and eligible applications are reviewed by Scholarship America’s evaluation team.

 Applicants to the Cboe Empowers Scholarship must:

-Awards are intended to cover the entire cost of attendance (COA): tuition, fees, books, supplies, room, and board.
+Awards are intended to cover the entire cost of attendance (COA): tuition, fees, books, supplies, room, and board less other granted aid.
 Award amounts will be determined based on the cost of attendance as determined by each recipient’s college or university plus stipends for books, supplies, and a one-time stipend for a laptop the first year they are selected as a recipient.
 Recipients must submit their cost of attendance before each academic year.
 If recipients have changes to their enrollment or living situation mid-year, their award amount may be adjusted.